Last updated March 21st, 2022

-10.4 If, on the advice of legal counsel, Receiving Party is compelled by court order or law (“Legal Order”) to disclose Disclosing Party’s Confidential Information, Receiving Party, unless prohibited by law, shall promptly notify Disclosing Party of such fact, shall provide a copy of the Legal Order and shall reasonably cooperate at Disclosing Party’s request in: (a) opposing the Legal Order or seeking to limit the disclosure to the minimum extent necessary to comply with the Legal Order; (b) seeking a protective order; or (c) appealing the Legal Order.
+10.4 If, on the advice of legal counsel, Receiving Party is compelled by court order or law (“Legal Order”) to disclose Disclosing Party’s Confidential Information, Receiving Party, unless prohibited by law, promptly notify Disclosing Party of such fact, shall provide a copy of the Legal Order and shall reasonably cooperate at Disclosing Party’s request in: (a) opposing the Legal Order or seeking to limit the disclosure to the minimum extent necessary to comply with the Legal Order; (b) seeking a protective order; or (c) appealing the Legal Order.
 Failing any of the above, Receiving Party shall disclose only such Disclosing Party Confidential Information to the minimum extent required to comply with the Legal Order.
 Receiving Party shall continue to be bound under this Agreement with respect to Disclosing Party’s Confidential Information disclosed under the Legal Order unless the Disclosing Party’s Confidential Information becomes a matter of public record in connection with the legal process.

 11.2 Termination by You for No Reason/Termination for Convenience.
 While you may stop using the Services at any time, unless otherwise expressly set forth in the Terms, termination of your account for no reason or convenience does not relieve you of any obligation to pay any outstanding fees or require Articulate to refund any prepaid fees.

 (a) you breach any provision of these Terms (or act in a manner that clearly shows you do not intend to, or are unable to, comply with these Terms);